-Order the Free Full-Color 24 Page Guide with DVD in English or Spanish
+Order the Free Full-Color 24 Page Guide (English Only)

 There is a new 24 page full color booklet that can be ordered for free that combines all age groups.
-This booklet is currently only available in English and Spanish and each comes with a DVD.
+The 24 page, full color booklet includes all three developmental groups, and the DVD.
+This print booklet is currently available only in English.

 Parents and families may find extra support and/or access to professional guidance from the following: